Adams Township, Hamilton County, Indiana

 Adams Township is one of nine townships in Hamilton County, Indiana, United States.
-At the 2010 census, its population was 4,858 and it contained 2,056 housing units.
+At the 2020 census, its population was 5,218.

 History

 Adams Township was organized in 1833.

+In 2024, residents of Sheridan and Adams Township voted overwhelmingly in favor of consolidating both governments, which was made official on January 1, 2025.

 Geography

 According to the 2010 census, the township has a total area of 48.36 sqmi, of which 48.27 sqmi (or 99.81%) is land and 0.09 sqmi (or 0.19%) is water.
 The streams of Baker Ditch, Cicero Creek, Eagle Creek, Fouch Ditch, Hinkle Creek, Jay Ditch, Jones Ditch, Lindley Ditch, Little Cicero Creek, McKinzie Ditch, Pearce Ditch, Prairie Creek, Ross Ditch and Teter Branch, run through the township.